Misra Records

-Misra Records is an independent record label based in Pittsburgh, Pennsylvania.
-The label is distributed by Redeye Worldwide.
+Misra Records is an independent record label founded in 1999 and based in Pittsburgh, Pennsylvania.

-Founded in 1999, Misra Records is home to landmark releases by Destroyer, Phosphorescent, Shearwater, R. Ring (featuring Kelley Deal of The Breeders), Holopaw, Centro-matic, Jenny Toomey, Palomar (band), Great Lake Swimmers, Sleeping States, Southeast Engine, Crooks on Tape (featuring John Schmersal of Brainiac/Enon), Motel Beds and many more.

 History

 Michael Bracy, activist and co-founder of Future of Music Coalition, launched the label, along with brother Timothy Bracy, writer and front-man of The Mendoza Line, and D.C.-based attorney and artist advocate Paige Conner Totaro.
-Current Dead Oceans manager Phil Waldorf sat at the helm of Misra from its founding until late 2006.
-Cory Brown, owner of Absolutely Kosher, oversaw operations from 2007 to 2010.
-Leo DeLuca, of the band Southeast Engine, managed the label from 2010 to 2015.
-Jeff Betten, former manager of Wild Kindness Records, is the current manager of Misra.
+Phil Waldorf sat at the helm of Misra from its founding until late 2006.
+Jeff Betten is the current manager of Misra.